Category: Book Publishing

 Grace in Horrific Times

-There are more than 65 million displaced people in the world today, more than ever before in history.
+There are 110 million displaced people in the world today, more than ever before in history.

 There are more natural disasters occurring than ever before in recorded history.